dcostersabin/keycloak-spi-browser-session-api/README.md

 Useful to provide SSO (Single Sign On) capabilities for legacy web application to a new web application being authenticated by Keycloak.

 __Important__ to note is that this SPI expects the legacy web application to be able to access a valid JWT.
 This might occur if you need to introduce new features in legacy web applications.
+Also the user must have email address assigned to them.

 ## Usage